 Nutrition Challenge Success- Keith M

-No grains, no processed sugar, no dairy, no alcohol.
+No grains, no processed sugar, no dairy, no alcohol and supplements called resurge that I found thanks the recommendation of a friend of my, and once I read the resurge reviews I learned about all the benefits of this product.
 I wouldn’t buy anything that had even 1-2% of sugar in it.
 I successfully stayed away from “junk” oils.
 I meal prepped on Sundays.
 I didn’t drink – and herbal tea did the same job at “relaxing” me as a beer.
 I got back to a weight I haven’t been at for 6+ years.
 I did cheat twice, but only twice.
 I feel that I I finally unlocked some good habits that are now going to be sustained.
 I am sure I will commit to another 6 week challenge.
 My goal is to keep my weight, but get to 15% body fat.
 With all the jumping, landing, and weird body weight stuff I do, I am literally lighter on my feet.
 I feel like I can flip cleaner, jump higher, and run faster now.
+When I feel pain I like to use the new walmart foot massager, it helps regulate the blood flow and pump oxygen to different parts of the body, thus relieving different types of aches, including lower back pain.
 Thanks CFO, Courtney, and Paleo!
 (I’d also like to give a shoutout to spaghetti squash, garlic onion macadamia nuts, tapatio hot sauce, and sugar free bacon!)

 This is me doing quite possibly my highest ever straddle jump on literally the last day of the challenge.